-31.3 Distributions
+30.3 Distributions

 Sub-funds with over 60% invested in qualifying assets (broadly interest paying) throughout the relevant distribution period can elect to make interest distributions.
 In all other cases they will pay dividend distributions.
-It is the ACD's current intention that the M&G Corporate Bond Fund, the M&G Emerging Markets Bond Fund, and the M&G Global Government Bond Fund will be managed in such a way that they will be able to make interest distributions.
+It is the ACD's current intention that the following funds will be managed in such a way that they will be able to make interest distributions: